List of Sherlock characters: Mary (Morstan) Watson

 Mary Morstan (Amanda Abbington) is a former assassin and a part-time nurse in John's practice whom he met following the apparent death of Sherlock.
 She surprises Sherlock with her knowledge and insight into his character.
 She marries Watson, with Sherlock as best man.

-In "The Empty Hearse", Mary is upset with Sherlock when they meet, since John had been through a great deal of emotional pain; however, she quickly warmed up to him, and saw that Sherlock had great challenges when it came to understanding human emotions.
+In "The Empty Hearse", Mary is upset with Sherlock when they meet, since John had been through a great deal of emotional pain; however, she quickly warmed to him, and saw that Sherlock had great challenges when it came to understanding human emotions.
 Knowing the great friendship John shared with Sherlock, Mary then made it her job to try to get John to forgive Sherlock.